Flip Lafferty

 Frank Bernard "Flip" Lafferty (May 4, 1854 – February 2, 1910) was a Major League Baseball player.
 He played parts of two seasons in the majors.

+Biography

 In 1876, Lafferty appeared in one game as a pitcher for the Philadelphia Athletics.
 Despite not giving up any earned runs, he gave up three unearned runs and lost the game, leaving him with an 0–1 record despite an ERA of 0.00.

 In 1877, Lafferty moved on to the Louisville Grays, where he appeared in four games in center field.
 He managed just one hit (a double) in 17 at bats, for a batting average of .059, placing his career average at .050.

+Death and interment

-He died on February 8, 1910, and was interred at Wilmington and Brandywine Cemetery in Wilmington, Delaware.
+Lafferty died on February 8, 1910, and was interred at Wilmington and Brandywine Cemetery in Wilmington, Delaware.